 Curtis Color-Scout Camera

 Remember black and white photographs?
 Sure, there they are, in the family photo album; in the old issue of LIFE magazine.
 Black & white was how our world was captured during photography's first hundred years.
-Few people today deliberately take black & white photographs and yet we baby-boomers recall when the cost of color film and processing relegated its use to special occasions.
+Few people today deliberately take black & white photographs.
+In the immediate post-WWII era when amateur photography achieved rapid growth, most snapshots were taken with black & white film.
+Color film was relegated to special occasions due to the greater cost of film and processing.

 This is not to say that color photography is a recent invention.
 The Autochrome was invented over a century ago and first marketed in 1907.
 It was a viable method of producing color transparencies and a commercial success.

 The history of color photography is an interesting field of study spanning a wide spectrum of processes, many now forgotten.
 Early successful methods of color photography included the ethereal Autochrome and its crisp cousin, Dufaycolor.
-Trichrome Carbro prints made from color separations brought archival images with incomparable depth, tonal range and nuanced color.
+Trichrome Carbro prints made from color separations brought vivid, archival images.
 Later, Kodachrome, Kodacolor and similar multi-layer films by a variety of makers gave us convenience of use.
 These are just a few of the color methods that were invented and practiced over the past century.

 I believe there is an interesting story to tell about Dr. Thomas S. Curtis and the many contributions he made to a number of fields.
 I'm not a biographer and certainly not qualified to write that story, but I think that someone should.
 My interest and background is in photography and that's the part of the story I hope to flesh out, particularly as it relates to the advancement of color photography.

-I would like to interview anyone who is related to, worked for, had a business or personal relationship with, Dr. Thomas S. Curtis or Amos W. Elliott, partners in the Thomas S. Curtis Laboratories of Huntington Park, California or Curtis Laboratories Inc. of Los Angeles, California.
+If you have background information on Dr. Thomas S. Curtis or Amos W. Elliott, partners in the Thomas S. Curtis Laboratories of Huntington Park, California or Curtis Laboratories Inc. of Los Angeles, California, please contact me.
 Any information you share will be held in confidence and not revealed without your permission.

 I am also looking for products that were sold by the Curtis companies, and perhaps more importantly, literature, ephemera, correspondence, press releases, articles written about Curtis Labs and Thomas S. Curtis - anything that will help construct a history of the companies, their products and biographies of its founders.